-Selections will include a focus on work by local filmmakers from the hosting city of Jacksonville, Florida
+Selections will include a focus on work by local filmmakers from the hosting city.

-Hometown Film Award for a selected film by a Jacksonville filmmaker
+Hometown Film Award for a selected film by a local filmmaker

-Hometown Student Film Award for a selected film by a Jacksonville student or group in elementary, middle, high school or college program
+Hometown Student Film Award for a selected film by a local student or group in elementary, middle, high school or college program

-The Kaleidoscope Award, an original work of art created by Koji Yamami
+The Kaleidoscope Award is an original work of art created by Koji Yamami

 Courtesy of the World Arts Education Permanent Collection